AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 ### Implementation
 - A json contains all the pages.
 - Toggle unread status of page in the json, and highlight it if true, turn it false and save when opened.
-- Every time the taccuino is called, the script reads the json file and either uses it directly or makes a ==Taccuino== object.
+- Every time the game is loaded, the script reads the json file and either uses it directly or makes a ==Taccuino== object.

-## Refactor
-- [ ] Take out zorders if possible
-- [ ] Fix the way pages look for the title in the dictionary to use the key
-- [ ] make the forward and backward flags not jump around so much
-- [ ] fix left and right question pages duplication

 ## VFX
 - [x] main menu still uses corner button
 - [ ] Fix the mouse focus problem, ask on the discord ⏫
-- [ ] fix the exclamation reloading when the page is clicked
+- [x] fix the exclamation reloading when the page is clicked
-- [ ] Review generale estetica alla fine 🔽
+- [x] fix check face showing up in blank pages
 - [ ] toggle button stays big and changes color while notes are open?
-	- [ ] Make the toggle button behave decently somehow
+- [ ] Make the toggle button not duplicate during swipe animations
 - [x] Decide on page transitions
 	- Maybe blinds for page turn and pixellate for topic change and entering specific page
 - [x] Make the toggle button also close it.